MicrosoftDocs/dynamics365smb-docs/invoicing/export-data.md

 ## To delete an existing customer

-1. On your Home page, click **Customers** to open the list of customers.
+1. On your Home page, choose **Customers** to open the list of customers.
-2. Find the contact, and then click the name to open the details.
+2. Find the contact, and then choose the name to open the details.
-3. Click the **Delete** action.
+3. Choose the **Delete** action.

 > [!NOTE]
 > If you have already sent them an invoice, you cannot delete the customer.
 Instead, [!INCLUDE[d365inv](includes/d365inv.md)] can mark the customer as blocked for further business.
 That means that you cannot send them new invoices, for example.